 A reported 20 to 40 percent of older men have a medical condition called hypogonadism and need testosterone replacement therapy (TRT).
 But there are drawbacks to TRT, including the potential for heart disease, high red blood cell count, and other conditions.

 Pellets may be a good option for those seeking a consistent, long-term dose.
 Your doctor can discuss these options to find the right method for you.

 Testosterone pellets, such as Testopel, are small.
 They measure 3 millimeters (mm) by 9 mm and contain crystalline testosterone.
 Implanted under the skin, they slowly release testosterone over the course of 3 to 6 months.

 These pellets are a long-acting form of testosterone therapy.
-They should deliver a stable, steady dose of testosterone, typically providing the needed level of hormone for four months.
+They should deliver a stable, steady dose of testosterone, typically providing the needed level of hormone for 4 months.

 It can take time to find the right dose for improving your symptoms of low testosterone.
 Too much testosterone can trigger dangerous side effects, including a rise in your red blood cell count (RBC).
 Research shows there are other risks for too much testosterone, too.

 Finding the right dose may be a challenge for some people.
 You can work with your doctor to find the right dose for your body, which may also help you find the right method as well.